2 masked assailants attack a Roman Catholic church in Istanbul and kill 1 person

 Yerlikaya condemned the attack and said authorities are working on capturing the assailants.
 An investigation has been opened.

-Speaking to reporters, Istanbul Mayor Ekrem Imamoglu offered his condolences and support for religious minorities in the city, which like Turkiye as a whole is primarily Muslim.
+Speaking to reporters, Istanbul Mayor Ekrem Imamoglu offered his condolences and support for religious minorities in the city, which like Turkey as a whole is primarily Muslim.

 "There are no minorities in this city or this country.
 We are all actual citizens," he said.